kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

   etlBucketConfigSecret: <YOUR_SECRET_NAME>
 ```

 Once configured, you will see the ETL backup data begin to populate in the Thanos object store.
-See step below.

 ### Step 3: Validate that an `/etl` directory is present in the object store